What Your Gummy Supplement Label Tells You (If You Know Where to Look)

 This choice defines the gummy's very structure and who it's for.

 • Gelatin: Provides the classic, chewy texture.
 Sourced from animals, it requires precise temperature and humidity control during production to set perfectly.
+It's a familiar process.

 The Sweeteners: A Test of Skill

-This is where manufacturing expertise really shines.
+This is where manufacturing skill gets tested.

 • Traditional Sugars (cane sugar, glucose syrup): They provide bulk and texture but require expert processing to prevent crystallization over time, which can ruin a gummy's smooth feel.
+That's a delicate balance.

 Finding the Trust Signals